 - the privacy laws which prescribe what a journalist can legally report about when it comes to decisions and conditions imposed on a medical practitioner by the Council and other bodies.

 This section of our website includes answers to common media queries and aims to help journalists by providing contextual and background information.
 We have also included links to other sections of our website for more detailed material on particular topics such as the complaints process and conduct, health and performance pathways.

-If you have further questions or are seeking information about a particular issue or complaint, please contact us via the Medical Council’s Communications Unit for assistance.
+Journalists seeking information contact us via the Medical Council’s Communications Unit via email or Council's media phone 0428 433 863 for assistance.

 What is the Medical Council of NSW?

 Our paramount aim is to minimise risk to public health and safety and to maintain acceptable standards of medical practice.
 The Medical Council of NSW is a regulatory body, established by statute, which receives and manages complaints and notifications about registered medical practitioners in NSW regarding their:

 We also manage notifications and complaints about NSW medical students in relation to:

 Our powers come from the Health Practitioner Regulation National Law (NSW).

 Each complaint we receive is carefully considered in consultation with the NSW Health Care Complaints Commission (HCCC) to assess the nature and extent of any potential risk to one or more patients and to determine appropriate action.

 Who is on the Council?